-Table 21.10.050C Allowed Uses and Basic Development Standards Parking Ratio Section Use Special Regulations Pet and Animal Sales and Service 2.
+Allo 21.10.050C ic Development Standards Parking Ratio : Unit of Measure Commented [JC25]: Parking regulation consolidated in RZC 21.10.120.
+Section Use Special Regulations Pet and Animal Sales and Service 2.
 Take out restaurant: 1,000 sq ft gfa (10.0, 10.0).
-1. 3.
-The Technical Committee may waive the parking requirement for restaurant/deli/café uses less than 750 sq ft gfa that support/enhance the City's vision for creating/enhancing Downtown as a pedestrian place provided: a.
+3. The Technical Committee may waive the parking requirement for restaurant/deli/café uses less than 750 sq ft gfa that support/enhance the City's vision for creating/enhancing Downtown as a pedestrian place provided : a.
 The use is located in an office building and primarily serves the occupants and guests of the office building; or b.
 The use is visible from and within 100 feet one-quarter of a mile of a promenade or Downtown park, such as, Luke McRedmond Park, Anderson Park, O'Leary Park, The Edge Skate Park, or the 83rd Street Promenade, for example, or within 100 feet one-quarter of a mile of a critical areas' buffer of the Sammamish River and access to the River Trail,